-How to Talk About Your Resume While on an Interview was originally published on Firsthand.
+How to Talk About Your Resume While on an Interview was originally published on Vault.

 Job interviews can be pretty tough if you’re underprepared or don’t have a whole lot of experience.
 Perhaps one of the most challenging aspects of an interview is when you’re asked to “walk” the interviewer through your resume, as it’s often difficult to talk about ourselves.
 Today, we’re going to show you some strategies to help you get prepared and conduct a successful interview.
 Let’s begin.